-When a normal pregnancy reaches full term the cervix begins to dilate (open) and efface (shorten) to allow the baby out.
-Incompetent cervix (or cervical weakness/cervical insufficiency) is the term for when this happens early without labour or contractions in the second trimester.
+When a pregnancy reaches full term the cervix begins to dilate (open) and efface (shorten) to allow the baby out.
+Incompetent cervix (or cervical weakness/cervical insufficiency) is the term for when this happens early in the second trimester, sometimes without labour or contractions.
 It can lead to the waters breaking and late miscarriage or premature birth.

 The cervix may be naturally weak, or the weakness may have been caused during previous pregnancy, previous obstetric trauma, childbirth or uterine abnormalities.

 Am I at risk of having an incompetent cervix?

 You are considered to be at higher risk of having an incompetent cervix if you have previously had one or more premature births or miscarriages during the second trimester or third trimester.
 Previous cervical biopsy, or other surgery involving the cervix is also a risk factor.

 Treatment for incompetent cervix - the cervical stitch/cerclage

 If your healthcare team are concerned about your cervix, you may be offered an internal scan to look at the neck of the womb more closely during your pregnancy.

 If you have had one or more premature babies/late miscarriages or cervical surgery in the past and your cervix is getting shorter in early pregnancy, or if you have had a number of premature deliveries but your cervix has not shortened, you may be offered a cervical stitch (also known as a cerclage or cervical suture).

 This is a special stitch that is put around your cervix to keep it closed.
-It can be a planned/elective stitch, put in before or in early pregnancy or an emergency/rescue stitch, put in when the cervix begins to shorten.
+It can be a planned/elective stitch, put in in early pregnancy or an emergency/rescue stitch, put in when the cervix begins to shorten.
 After the operation you may have some cramps similar to period pains, and you may have bleeding and spotting for a few days.

 The stitch is usually removed at around 37 weeks so you can give birth.
 If you go into labour before then, it will be taken out immediately.